 How to Store & Reheat Leftovers

-- Once fully cooled, refrigerate any leftover garlic butter steak bites in an airtight container for up to 4 days.
+- Refrigerate any leftover garlic butter steak bites in an airtight container for up to 4 days.

-- To reheat them, place them in a pan over medium heat for 5 minutes or until warm.
-You can also sprinkle them with 1 teaspoon of water and pop them into the microwave for 1 to 2 minutes.
+- To reheat, place the steak bites in a pan over medium heat for 5 minutes or until warm.
+You can also sprinkle them with 1 teaspoon of water or beef broth and pop them into the microwave for 1 to 2 minutes.

-- To freeze it, place the cooled steak bites in a freezer-friendly bag or container.
+- To freeze, place the cooled steak bites in a freezer-friendly bag or container.
 Freeze them for up to 3 months.
 Transfer them to the fridge to thaw overnight before serving.
-Reheat in a pan as usual.
+Reheat in a pan.

 Garlic Butter Steak Bites